 Daily at 11 a.m., 12:30 p.m., and 2 p.m.

 (Important Note: the Trekker travels over dirt roads which are quite bumpy in places.
 If you have a physical condition that may be affected by riding over rough terrain, we suggest you consider an alternate excursion such as the pontoon boat cruise.)

 The Oaks Plantation Excursion

 Tickets are $8 for adults and $4 for children, in addition to garden admission.
-Purchase tickets at the Wall Lowcountry Center at least 10 minutes before tour time.
+Children under three are not allowed.
+All children are required to be secured in their own seat.
+Purchase tickets at Keepsakes at least 10 minutes before tour time.
 Excursions last approximately 1.5 hours.

 Brookgreen Gardens is a National Historic Landmark and listed on the National Register of Historic Places.
 It is part of the South Carolina National Heritage Corridor and the Eastern South Carolina Heritage Region.